-The remarkable most difference in use of various services online between remote online visits and inperson online visits downloading viewing or articles (68% for remote visits versus 36% for inperson online visits).
-This may reflect that for about 60 percent of remote online visits the most important reason is for educational or work-related purposes: whereas, only about onethird of in-person online visits are for that purpose.
+The most remarkable difference in use of various online services between remote online visits and in-person online visits is viewing or downloading articles (68% for remote visits versus 36% for in-person online visits).
+This may reflect that for about 60 percent of remote online visits the most important reason is for educational or work-related purposes; whereas, only about one-third of in-person online visits are for that purpose.
 It is also interesting to note that obtaining information from a librarian or the library was about the same for each mode of access (56% of remote online visits versus 53% for in-person online visits).
-Table 43 accessing in-library workstations.
-The amount of time allowed by a library for a single inlibrary online session was rated lowest of all aspects of workstation use in libraries (see Table 10)
+Table 43

 Only about four percent of in-person online visits exceeded 60 minutes, while over one-fourth of remote visits did (see Table 45).
-This may reflect the limiting of time for
+This may reflect the limiting of time for accessing in-library workstations.
+The amount of time allowed by a library for a single in-library online session was rated lowest of all aspects of workstation use in libraries (see Table 10)